Orange-OpenSource/ouds-ios/docs_release/README.md

     \## [Unreleased]\(https://github.com/Orange-OpenSource/ouds-ios/compare/X.Y.Z...develop)
     ```

-    - Update in Xcode the version of Showcase target to U.V.W (the new version you suppose it will be)
+    - Update in Xcode the version of Showcase target to U.V.W (the new version you suppose it will be) and increment build number
     - Commit your modifications
     - Push them to the repository
     - Create a new pull request named `Update release U.V.W` on GitHub to merge your branch into `develop`.